-Kate Clark is a 17-year Laguna resident who has lived in Ann Arbor and in Irvine, where she was a planning commissioner.
-From her double majors(biology and English) at Stephens College, the University of Nebraska, and UCI, and beyond her 2009 retirement from Irvine Valley College, Professor Emerita Clark has pursued twin interests in ecology and education.
-She is a 10-year weekly volunteer at the Nix Nature Center; consults with community colleges on accreditation, curriculum, and governance; and serves on civic and philanthropic boards, supporting education and nature studies.
-Kate endured a knee replacement to hike once again with friends and family around the world.
+Kate Clark is a Laguna Beach resident who has lived in Ann Arbor and in Irvine, where she was a planning commissioner.
+From her double majors(biology and English) at Stephens College, the University of Nebraska, and UC Irvine, and beyond her 2009 retirement from Irvine Valley College, Professor Emerita Clark has pursued twin interests in ecology and education.
+She is a weekly volunteer at the Nix Nature Center; consults with community colleges on accreditation, curriculum, and governance; and serves on civic and philanthropic boards, supporting education and nature studies.

 Mary Fegraus is the founding Executive Director at Laguna Canyon Foundation.
 She managed grant projects from foundations and state agencies including the State Coastal Conservancy Prop 12 grants of more than $10 million to benefit Laguna Coast Wilderness Park and Aliso and Wood Canyons Wilderness Park.